Image source: Unsplash

-Some packing strategies and tips are widely known but we’ll list them as reminders about how you can save space in your suitcase.
+To pack a suitcase efficiently, you can try some packing strategies and tips are widely known.
+We have listed them as reminders about how you can save space in your suitcase.

 Evaluate all items you want to bring and let go of 1/3 of them.
 Make a list or lay out all your clothes and shoes that you wish to take.
 No matter how many days your trip will be, you will probably need to prepare one outfit for each day.
 Also, don’t forget to bring appropriate clothing for special occasions, too.
 Note that it’s a good idea to get clothes that you can mix and match, so you can change your outfits with fewer pieces of clothing.
 This way, you won't overstuff the suitcase with too many clothes that you won't necessarily need to wear.

 Bring two pairs of shoes for different occasions.
 Don't take more unless you really need to.

 Stuff small items - underwear, socks, even toiletries in shoes.
 This saves space and also protects your shoes from getting crushed and deformed.
 Put the shoes at the bottom of the suitcase - toe to heel to save space.
 More tips for packing shoes.